wdk-docs/nest-docs/content/graphql/subscriptions.md

 }),
 ```

+!!! warning

-> warning **Warning** The `installSubscriptionHandlers` configuration option has been removed from the latest version of Apollo server and will be soon deprecated in this package as well.
+    The `installSubscriptionHandlers` configuration option has been removed from the latest version of Apollo server and will be soon deprecated in this package as well.
 By default, `installSubscriptionHandlers` will fallback to use the `subscriptions-transport-ws` ([read more](https://github.com/apollographql/subscriptions-transport-ws)) but we strongly recommend using the `graphql-ws`([read more](https://github.com/enisdenjo/graphql-ws)) library instead.

 To switch to use the `graphql-ws` package instead, use the following configuration: